Safi1012/gatsby-theme-minimalist/theme/README.md

 To use the Gatsby Minimalist Theme in your site, follow this instruction:

-1. Clone repository:
+1. Install Theme:
 ```sh
 yarn add gatsby-theme-minimalist
 ```

-3. Add the theme plugin to your ```gatsby-config.js``` file and adjust the options to your needs. <br/>
+2. Add this theme to your ```gatsby-config.js``` file and adjust the options to fit your needs. <br/>
-You can find a detailed explanation about the options object found below.
+You can find a detailed explanation about the options object further below.

 ```js
 module.exports = {